limx0/nautilus_talks/20220617/slides.md

 marp: true
 ---

-# Nautilus Trader
+# NautilusTrader

 ---

 ## Talk Overview

 - Speaker intro
 - Introduction to NautilusTrader
 - Features of NautilusTrader
 - Using NautilusTrader
-- Current state & future developments
+- Current state of the project
 - Live Demo
+- Future developments

 ---

 ## Speaker - Chris

-@Chris to fix
 - Non-traditional background coming from another industry
 - A long fascination and interest in financial markets, programming and computing
-- Had been writing my own trading platform as what I required from existing platforms such as MetaTrader 4, C Trader, NinjaTrader didn’t exist, NautilusTrader originally written in C#
+- Had been writing my own trading platform as what I required from existing platforms such as MetaTrader 4, C Trader, NinjaTrader didn’t exist
+- NautilusTrader originally written in C#
 - Started working for an FX trading firm based in Singapore focusing on ML

 ---